BerkayKozan/lag-llama/README.md

       - By default it is enabled.
 This option lets us save time, when validation loss does not decrease in several epochs.
 9. **PdM-Specific Metric**:
       - We incorporate a cost-based metric to repair times for each component, determined based on the forecasts from our model.
 See our code in forecast_cost_estimator.py for details.

+## Weights & Biases (WandB) Logging

+This project uses [Weights & Biases](https://wandb.ai/site) (WandB) for experiment tracking, plotting, and monitoring both training and evaluation.

+1. **Sign Up or Log In**
+   - If you don’t already have a WandB account, [sign up here](https://wandb.ai/site).
+Otherwise, log in to your existing account.

+2. **Log In Locally**
+   - In your terminal/console, run:
+     ```bash
+     wandb login
+     ```
+   - Then paste your WandB API key from your [WandB account settings](https://wandb.ai/authorize) when prompted.

+3. **Running the Code**
+   - Once logged in, when you train or evaluate (`python main.py -m train` or `python main.py -m evaluate`), metrics and plots will be automatically logged to your WandB workspace.
+You can visit your project page (e.g., `https://wandb.ai/<user_or_team>/<project>`) to see runs, charts, and model checkpoints.

+4. **Adjusting Run Times**
+   - If you need to change how long training or evaluation runs (e.g., number of epochs, steps), edit the relevant parameters in `constants.py` or command-line args (if supported by your script).
+The changes will reflect in your WandB logs as well.
+You should also define in code, how many runs you want in your WandB Sweep (Applies only for training).

+By integrating WandB, you can conveniently visualize metrics, compare runs, and share results with your team in real time.
 ____
 ## Back to Original Lag Llama Repo: